 What if I still can't have a dance floor but I've booked you for the DJ package as well?

 Great question!
 Firstly, I have still DJ'd many weddings without the dance floor and had alot of fun playing sing alongs like horses etc. Having somebody specifically picking songs to suit your guests is still a worthwhile choice.
 I have two alternative options that help in this instance - the first is that you can decide to reduce the length of your wedding package without penalty.
-For example if you've booked the 8 hour day - I will allow you to reduce to the 6 hour package and remove the DJ package.
+For example if you've booked the 8 hour day - you can reduce to the 6 hour package and remove the DJ package.
 And simply use the venues overhead speakers for a spotify playlist.
 I will say - not always as fun :).
-The second is a band package - essentially for an extra cost of $300 you can option to have a three piece band end the night.
-It becomes more of a 'show' and ensures that your guests still enjoy some live music while they play board games or whatever you have organised as a substitute to seeing their crazy dance moves.

 If you have any other questions please enquire within.
 These are the most common that I receive